 When it comes to tropical fish, Hikari® specializes in species-specific™, science-based nutrition that encompasses eating habits and environmental conditions.
 With a fish perspective beyond that of other fish food makers, Hikari® offers the highest quality tropical diets humanly possible.

-If you’re new to the wonders of the aquarium world, here are a few of our absolute favorite freshwater fish that you should consider as a good match for your beginner to intermediate aquarists.
+If you’re new to the wonders of the aquarium world, here are a few of our absolute favorite freshwater fish that you should consider as a good match for beginner to intermediate aquarists.
 As always, we recommend researching if they are compatible with other tankmates if you are planning to add to your tank.

-Neon Tetra (Paracheirodon innesi)
+Neon Tetras (Paracheirodon innesi)

 Vibrant yet tiny packs of these small, schooling fish lend flare and constant movement to your waters.
-Neon Tetras reach a full size of about 1.5 inches, and are generally peaceful when it comes to other tankmates.
+Neon tetras reach a full size of about 1.5 inches and are generally peaceful when it comes to other tankmates.
 They are known for their bright blue and red pattern and can live up to 8 years when properly cared for.

 Angelfish (Genus Pterophyllum)